harchuk/jimbo/README.md

 Expose the service with an Ingress or a LoadBalancer according to your environment.
 Once deployed, access the UI and use the timeline to select the desired snapshot and roll back with a single click.

+## Continuous delivery

+Merging changes to the `master` or `main` branch triggers a GitHub Actions workflow that:

+1. Bumps the project version and creates a new Git tag.
+2. Builds and pushes the Docker image to Docker Hub.
+3. Generates release notes from the commit history and publishes a GitHub release.

+Docker credentials must be provided via `DOCKER_USERNAME` and `DOCKER_TOKEN` repository secrets.
+The workflow uses the built-in `GITHUB_TOKEN` to publish releases.